sigsum/sigsum/witness.md

 - 400 Bad request if the `old` size is higher than checkpoint size.
 - 409 Conflict if the `old` size does not match the latest tree head known by the witness.
 (See below for the response body.)
-- 403 Forbidden if the checkpoint signature doesn't verify against the public key(s) known for the log's origin.
+- 403 Forbidden if none of the checkpoint signatures verify against the public key(s) known for the log's origin.
 - 404 Not Found if the log's origin is not known.
 - 422 Unprocessable entity if the hash list does not prove consistency from the